HubTurbo/addressbook/docs/CloudSimulation.md

 # Key responsibilities
 ## CloudService
-- Provide a high-level API for the local model to communicate with the server without having to be involved in too many details
+- Provides a high-level API for the local model to communicate with the server without having to be involved in too many details
 - Responsible for converting API calls into the cloud calls
 - Responsible for converting cloud responses into localised responses
   - Parses the stream of the content returned from the cloud (which is originally in JSON format).
 This applies to both the header and the body content